 - Loan contracts, cost of debt and equity, IPO

 - Chinese financial markets

 - “Risk Communication Clarity and Insurance Demand: The Case of the COVID-19 Pandemic” (with Feng, Jingbing, Xu, Xian).
-Journal of Economic Dynamics and Control, Accepted.
+Journal of Economic Dynamics and Control, 2023,

-- “Serving Multiple ‘Masters’: Evidence from the Loan Decisions of a Publicly Listed State-Owned Bank Around a Massive Economic Stimulus Programme” (with Yuan, Hongqi and Zhou, Yiyuan), Journal of Corporate Finance, 2022, 72, 102156.
+- “Serving Multiple ‘Masters’: Evidence from the Loan Decisions of a Publicly Listed State-Owned Bank Around a Massive Economic Stimulus Programme” (with Yuan, Hongqi and Zhou, Yiyuan), Journal of Corporate Finance, forthcoming.

 - “Political Costs and Corporate Tax Avoidance: Evidence from Sin Firms” (with Wang, Cong, Wilson, Ryan J. and Zhang, Shuran), Journal of Accounting and Public Policy, 2022, 41(1), 106861.